bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/examples/transactions.md

 {% endhighlight %}
 </div>

-Signing the raw transaction with `signrawtransaction` gets more complicated as we now have three arguments:
+Signing the raw transaction with `signrawtransactionwithkey` gets more complicated as we now have three arguments:

 1. The unsigned raw transaction.